Lightsum: 2017–2020: Pre-debut activities

-2021–present: Introduction, debut with Vanilla, Light a Wish, and Into the Light
+2021–present: Introduction, debut with Vanilla, Into the Light, and members departure

-On April 15, 2021, Cube Entertainment announced that it would be debuting a new girl group, the first since (G)I-dle in 2018.
+On April 15, 2021, Cube Entertainment announced that it would be debuting a new girl group, their first since (G)I-dle in 2018.
 The members were revealed in pairs from April 19 to 22 (in order: Juhyeon, Sangah, Chowon, Jian, Nayoung, Huiyeon, Hina, and Yujeong).
 A video trailer with all eight members was revealed on April 23, 2021.
-On May 27, it was announced that Lightsum would release their debut single album Vanilla on June 10.
-The group made their broadcast debut on Mnet's M Countdown on June 10 where they performed their debut single.
+On May 27, it was announced that Lightsum would release their debut single album Vanilla on June 10, making their broadcast debut on Mnet's M Countdown with a performance of their debut single.
 On October 13, Lightsum released their second single album Light a Wish, with "Vivace" serving as the lead single.

-On May 24, 2022, Lightsum released their first extended play Into the Light, with "Alive" serving as the lead single.

-On October 25, 2022, Cube Entertainment announced the departure of members Huiyeon and Jian from the group and that Lightsum would be reorganized as a group of six.
+On May 24, 2022, Lightsum released their first extended play Into the Light, with the lead single "Alive".
+On October 25, Cube Entertainment announced the departure of members Huiyeon and Jian from the group and that Lightsum would be reorganized as a group of six.

+On May 5, 2023, it was reported that Lightsum is currently under preparations for a comeback in the first half of 2023.
+On June 7, Sangah participated in Mnet's girl group survival show Queendom Puzzle as a contestant. she was eliminated in the first elimination rounds.
+On September 18, it was announced that they would have their comeback in the second week of October with their second mini album.
+On September 21, it was announced Lightsum would release their second extended play Honey or Spice on October 11.
+On October 11, the group made their comeback after 1 year and 5 months with the release of their second EP "Honey or Spice", along with its lead single as the same name.

+On July 31, 2024, the group released a teaser for their first digital single "Pose!", set for release on August 7.
+On August 3, the group released a concept photos for the digital single.
+On August 7, Lightsum released the digital single "Pose!"
+10 months after their previous comeback.